HOW CAN I GET IN TOUCH WITH YOU?

 WHAT IF I SHOW UP AT 6:31 PM ON FRIDAY FOR CAMPING?

 The gates to the park close at 6:30 PM on Friday.
 If you are not inside the park entrance by 6:30 PM you will need to wait until 9:30 AM Saturday to enter.
+Please see the schedule page for details on entry and closing times.

 CAN I LEAVE AT NIGHT TO GO INTO TOWN?

 The event is inside Withlacoochee River Park.
 The park gates close at 6:30 PM.
 Once the gates to the park close we cannot open them.
-We strongly suggest you get all supplies needed before the event and enter the park.
+We strongly suggest you get all the supplies needed before the event and enter the park.
 We can get the gates open for emergencies only but will need to involve park staff and that will be difficult and they will not be happy.

 WHICH CAMPGROUND WILL I BE IN?
 TELL ME ABOUT THE CAMPING.